bit2shift/ubermakefile/README.md

 ##### `objects`
 A string or an array of strings, each containing a pattern that can be passed to [`$(filter pattern…,text)`](https://www.gnu.org/software/make/manual/html_node/Text-Functions.html#Text-Functions) in `make`.
 Used for selecting the objects required for building the current artifact.
-TL; DR: It's a list of wildcard paths, with the wildcard character being `%`.
+TL;DR: It's a list of wildcard paths, with the wildcard character being `%`.

 ---
 ### `dependencies`